 Audit action Plan has been developed to deal with issues raised by the Auditor General.
+The audit action plan is reflected under the financial viability key performance area.

 4.5.14.
 Risk management

 The municipality established a risk management unit which is located in the municipal manager's office.
 The unit deals specifically with institutional risk management related matters.
 Risk management committee has been established is functional.
 The municipality developed a risk management strategy that responds to risk related matters.
 The strategy is effectively used and implemented.